reorg-icp/Reorg/WHITEPAPER.md

 Tokenization of assets represents the future of the global economy and ownership structures.
 Stablecoins serve as a successful example of asset tokenization, providing a stable digital currency backed by real-world assets.
 Similarly, Non-Fungible Tokens (NFTs) enable the tokenization of unique assets, creating new opportunities for ownership and investment.
 Jurisdictions such as Switzerland are developing legal frameworks to support the tokenization of assets, further validating this transformative approach.

 Reorg leverages blockchain technology to transform startups into Decentralized Autonomous Organizations (DAOs), enabling them to tokenize their assets and governance structures.
-This whitepaper outlines the principles, mechanisms, and benefits of Reorg’s platform, which combines the power of NFTs, fungible tokens, and DAOs to create a democratic, transparent, and efficient ecosystem for startups and investors.
+This whitepaper outlines the principles, mechanisms, and benefits of Reorg’s platform, which combines the power of fungible tokens, and DAOs to create a democratic, transparent, and efficient ecosystem for startups and investors.

 ## Introduction